Julia Becker, Giovanni Antonini / Tonhalle Orchestra

 Giovanni Antonini conducted without baton, using large gestures with both hands, vivid body language, which pulled along the orchestra.

 Antonini kept the tempo in the “clock”-Andante calm, resting in itself.
 He was very good at keeping it throughout the movement, with an excellent feel for the “right” pace.
 Yet, at no point there were signs that the orchestra’s attention or the tension would weaken in any way.
-It was also obvious how much care the conductor devoted to detailed dynamics.
+It was also obvious how much care Giovanni Antonini devoted to detailed dynamics.
 Also, he kept staccati very short, which made slurs stand out even more.

 With the calm first part of the movement, the sudden, dramatic, and often dissonant eruption in the middle part turned out particularly scary.
 This was ff rather than just f, and reinforced by vehement drum beats.
 Clearly, the composer was having fun with “waking up” his audiences!
 The movement returns to the innocence of the beginning—but then there is this surprising general rest that makes listener believe that the movement ended.
 However, this is followed by a new start with a surprising, new tonality.
 A synthesis of the dramatic part and the serenity of the “clock” theme follows, with the strong accents that make this sound like a caricature.
 The joking Haydn at his best!